Kennedy-Lugar Youth Exchange and Study (YES)

 Have questions?
 Check out our FAQs or let us know!

-“This program has changed my life in so many ways: my perspective on people, culture, values, and my understanding of the diversity of human nature, and my understanding of leadership and the importance of volunteering.”
+“This program has changed my life in so many ways: my perspective on people, culture, values, and my understanding of human nature, and my understanding of leadership and the importance of volunteering.”

 —YES program student from Liberia (hosted in Illinois)